-- + The ABORIGINAL JUSTICE PROGRAM assists the justice system in improving its relevance and effectiveness in Nisga'a communities; encourages the revival of traditional Nisga'a practices in resolving conflict; develops alternative programming to deal with deterrence and prevention, diversion, sentencing, rehabilitation, and incarceration; and encourages crime prevention through information, education, and community development programming with Nisga'a communities.
-(Funded \$130,263 annually from British Columbia.) - The YUUHLIMK'ASKW PROGRAM and YOUTH JUSTICE PROGRAM provide culturally appropriate alternative justice solutions and help Nisga'a communities effectively respond to youth justice issues/needs.
-(Funded \$87,890 annually from Canada.) - The nass valley rcmp victims SERVICES PROGRAM provides emotional support to victims of crime during their recovery and involvement with the justice process.
-(Funded \$63,049 annually by British Columbia.)
+The ABORIGINAL JUSTICE PROGRAM assists the justice system in improving its relevance and effectiveness in Nisga'a communities; encourages the revival of traditional Nisga'a practices in resolving conflict; develops alternative programming to deal with deterrence and prevention, diversion, sentencing, rehabilitation, nd incarceration; and encourages crime prevention through information, education, and community development programming with Nisga'a communities.
+(Funded \$132,215 annually from British Columbia.)

+- The YUUHLIMK'ASKW PROGRAM and YOUTH JUSTICE PROGRAM provide culturally appropriate alternative justice solutions and help Nisga'a communities effectively respond to youth justice issues/needs.
+(Funded \$132,215 annually from Canada.) - The NASS VALLEY VICTIM SERVICES PROGRAM provides emotional support to victims of crime during their recovery and involvement with the justice process.
+(Funded \$64,889 annually by British Columbia.)